Crime and Justice

 This site from the U.S. Federal Judiciary contains reports on caseloads for both the courts of appeals and district courts; bankruptcy filings; and wiretaps.
 Recent bankruptcy filing reports are available in Excel, while bankruptcy filing reports from the 1980s until 2000 are in PDF.
 The link for Federal Court Management Statistics lets the user select a year and a jurisdiction to generate Excel files of caseload information - the earliest report, 1997, carries figures back to 1992.
 Wiretap information and other caseload reports are presented in PDF only.

-United Nations Surveys of Crime Trends and Operations of Criminal Justice Systems (United Nations Crime and Justice Information Network -- UNCJIN)
+United Nations Surveys of Crime Trends and Operations of Criminal Justice Systems (UN-CTS) (United Nations Office on Drugs and Crimes (UNODC))

 United States Sentencing Commission (United States Sentencing Commission)